A photo of cracked walnuts

 A diagram of nested circles indicating the subset relationship between AI (outer circle), machine learning (middle circle) and deep learning (inner circle).
 An additional smaller circle for foundation models mostly overlaps with deep learning.

-Machine learning is a subfield of the more general field of artificial intelligence and deep learning is a specific machine-learning approach.
-Foundation models are a specific kind of large models, typically learned with deep-learning approaches.
+Machine learning is a subfield of the more general field of artificial intelligence, and deep learning is a specific machine-learning approach.
+Foundation models are a specific kind of large model, typically learned with deep-learning approaches.

 A flow diagram showing that training data and hyper parameters flow into an ML algorithm to create a model and that inputs flow into that model to produce outputs.